deThread/dethread/README.md

 ## <a name="install"></a> Installation

-In the terminal, install dethread via npm:
+In the terminal, install deThread via npm:
 ```javascript
 npm install --S dethread
 ```